sage-code/eve/manual/keywords.md

 | do       | start a block or branch of a block
 | with     | scope qualifier suppression block for records
 | when     | multi-path conditional block
-| else     | alternative path for when & while statements
+| else     | alternative path for { when, case, while } statements
-| quest    | multi-path variable selector
+| check    | multi-path variable selector
-| other    | define alternative pas-way in a quest
 | case     | define a pas-way in multi-case methods
 | given    | establish local scope for a block statement
+| cycle    | unconditional repetitive block
 | while    | conditional repetition block
-| for      | start an examination loop
+| for      | visitor iteration loop
 | repeat   | trigger a condition check, finalize if condition yield false
 | done     | finalization keyword for non repetitive blocks
 | next     | finalize a scan block and start next iteration